GSLabDev/gslabdev.github.io/_posts/project/2016-01-20-openstack4j.markdown

 OpenStack4j is an open source OpenStack client which allows provisioning and control of an OpenStack system.
 The library and has been broken out into several major API abstractions.

 #### Our Contributions
 Bug fixes, release planning, feature development.
-More info: http://www.openstack4j.com/
+[More info](http://www.openstack4j.com/)